When were the I’m a Celebrity South Africa cast last on the show?

 Let’s look back at their previous times in the jungle...

-Boxer Khan appeared on the 17th series of I’m a Celebrity in 2017, during which he placed fifth.
+Boxer Khan appeared on the 17th series of I’m a Celebrity, during which he placed fifth.

 He competed in five Bushtucker Trials, but was most known for “strawberry gate”, where he convinced Iain Lee that they should eat the strawberries and cream they won in the Dingo Dollar challenge, rather than sharing them with the camp.